 On June 7, 2007, Gibraltar Industries, Inc. (the "Registrant") filed a Registration Statement under the Securities Act of 1933, as amended (the "Securities Act") on Form S-8 (Registration No. 333-143582) registering 2,250,000 shares of the Registrant's common stock \$0.01 par value, for issuance under the Registrant's 2005 Equity Incentive Plan.
 On November 2, 2007, the Registrant filed a reoffer prospectus respecting the 2005 Equity Incentive Plan on Form S-8 (Registration No. 333-147117).
 On February 25, 2009, the Registrant's Board of Directors (the "Board") approved a Third Amendment and Restatement of the 2005 Equity Incentive Plan, which, as further modified by the Board on April 17, 2009, among other things, increased the number of shares reserved under the 2005 Equity Incentive Plan from 2,250,000 to 3,000,000.
 On May 18, 2009, the Registrant's stockholders approved the adoption of the Third Amendment and Restatement of the 2005 Equity Incentive Plan (the "Plan").
+On March 3, 2011, the Registrant registered the additional 750,000 shares included in the Plan and filed a reoffer prospectus on Form S-8 (Registration No. 333-172588).
 Pursuant to General Instruction E of Form S-8, this Registration Statement incorporates by reference the contents of our Registration Statements on Form S-8 (Registration Nos.
-333-143582 and 333-147117), except as otherwise set forth herein.
+333-143582, 333-147117, and 333-172588), except as otherwise set forth herein.

-This Registration Statement also includes a re-offer prospectus in Part I (the "Revised Reoffer Prospectus"), which has been revised to update the reoffer prospectus that was filed with Registrant's Form S-8 Registration Statement (Registration No. 333-147117).
+This Registration Statement includes a re-offer prospectus in Part I (the "Revised Reoffer Prospectus"), which has been revised to update the reoffer prospectuses that were filed with Registrant's Form S-8 Registration Statements No. 333-147117 and No. 333-172588.
 The Revised Re-offer Prospectus has been prepared in accordance with General Instruction C of Form S-8 and the requirements of Part I of Form S-3, and may be used for re-offers of shares of common stock (acquired or to be acquired pursuant to awards granted under the Plan) that are defined as "control securities" or "restricted securities" under General Instruction C of Form S-8.

 The names of persons selling shares under the Revised Re-offer Prospectus and the amount of such shares are set forth below under the caption "Selling Stockholders" to the extent we presently have such information.
 However, other affiliate selling stockholders may elect to sell shares under the Revised Re-offer Prospectus as they receive them from time to time in the future in which case, as their names and amounts of shares to be reoffered become known, we will supplement the Revised Re-offer Prospectus with that information.
 In addition, as permitted by General Instruction C of Form S-8, certain non-affiliates holding less than the lesser of 1,000 shares or 1% of our common stock issuable under the Plan may resell restricted securities issued under the Plan up to that amount under the Revised Re-offer Prospectus without being named therein.
-Any securities covered by the Revised Re-offer Prospectus which qualify for sale pursuant to Rule 144 may be sold under Rule 144 rather than pursuant to this prospectus.
+Any securities covered by the Revised Re-offer Prospectus which qualify for sale pursuant to Rule 144 may be sold under Rule 144 rather than pursuant to the Revised Re-offer Prospectus.